 Amit Arora, MD, MPH: Amit received his MD from Dayanand Medical College, India and MPH from COPH at U of A. He has worked as a research specialist for almost 5 years at different labs.
 His research interests include Genetic Epidemiology, Bioinformatics and computational biology and his current research is focused on genetics of cardio-metabolic traits, T2D and pulmonary vascular disease.
 He is also currently pursuing his MS in Biomedical Informatics at College of Health Solutions at ASU.

-Michelle Newell, BS: I am a current MS student in epidemiology.
+Michelle Newell, MS: I earned an MS in epidemiology in 2020.
 After earning my undergraduate degree, I worked in a genetic diagnostic lab for multiple years and decided to return to school to learn more data analysis skills.
 My research interests include using genetics to learn more about modifiable risk factors and causality of chronic illnesses, such as Alzheimer’s disease, heart disease, and T2D.